Key takeaways:

 MEIS1 gene function:

-Interestingly, MEIS1 mice that have only half of the normal gene function are restless and move a lot more (16% more) than normal mice.
+The substantia nigra is the region of the brain that causes dopamine-related issues in Parkinson’s disease.
+This is important in RLS and PLMD because the medications available for RLS are Parkinson’s medications.
+People with Parkinson’s are at an elevated risk of also having RLS.[ref][ref]
+Interestingly, mice with half of the normal MEIS1gene function are restless and move 16% more than normal mice.
 The mice weren’t anxious: they just moved more, traveled longer distances, and were a little speedier.[ref]

 Other studies show that decreased MEIS1 causes changes to the cholinergic neurons in the region of the brain that controls voluntary movement (the striatum).[ref]

-If you delete the BTBD9 gene, it alters neurotransmission in the animal.
-A recent study shows that mice without the BTBD9 gene had enhanced brain activity in the striatum, which is part of the basal ganglia which controls voluntary movement.
+The BTBD9 gene codes for a protein involved in synaptic plasticity in the brain as well as circadian rhythm.[ref]
+If you delete the BTBD9 gene, it alters neurotransmission.
+A recent study shows that mice without the BTBD9 gene had enhanced brain activity in the striatum, which controls voluntary movement.
 The neurons in this area are mostly dopaminergic neurons that contain either dopamine 1 receptors or dopamine 2 receptors.
-(See my article on dopamine receptors for more info).
 The study showed that lacking BTBD9 caused enhanced activity and excitability in these dopaminergic neurons in the striatum.
-Of note, these are calcium-dependent neurons that are inhibited by GABA.
 These mice without BTBD9 were more active when they should be resting, had disturbed sleep, and were more sensitive to temperature.[ref]

 Inflammation and RLS/PLMD:

-Dopamine and RLS:
+Iron, ferroptosis, and RLS:

 RLS and PLMD: Genotype Report